mapcode-foundation/mapcode-ada/README.md

 ## Converting a Mapcode into a Coordinate

-There is only one operation, **decode**, which gives the coordinate of a mapcode.
+There is only one operation, `decode`, which gives the coordinate of a mapcode.
 It accepts an optional argument to define the territoy context of the mapcode.

 The operation returns the coordinate (latitude and longitude in degrees), or raises the exception Decode_Error if the mapcode is not valid or ambiguous (in the context).

-attribute | description
+Attribute | Description
 --- | ---
-Mapcode | string, mapcode to decode
+`Mapcode` | string, mapcode to decode
-Context | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcode return value | coordinate (latitude and longitude in degrees), reals exceptions | Decode_Error, if the mapcode is invalid or ambiguous in the Context
+`Context` | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcode return value | coordinate (latitude and longitude in degrees), reals exceptions | `Decode_Error`, if the mapcode is invalid or ambiguous in the Context

 Examples: